Joe2308/hooplife-ms4/TESTING.md

 ### Object Id validation:
-If an Object Id from the database is not valid the user will get a 400 bad request.
+If an Object Id from the database is not valid the user will get a 404 error.
 I tested this by manually changing the object id to an unknown id in the browser search bar.

 ### Features Available To Non Registerd Users:
 I used if statements in my templates to hide some elements of the navigation bar from non registered users.
 I manually tested this to make sure everything worked as expected.